 In 2017, we're looking to partner with local government agencies at the city, county, state, and tribal levels to redesign services that fall within three areas: healthy communities, economic development, and safety & justice.
 We're interested in partners that want to measurably improve the delivery of a key service that they provide to the public.

-Who are the fellows?
+Who the Fellows are

 - Experienced, mid-career professionals from companies ranging from Google, Apple, and Rackspace to startups, government, and nonprofits